 - Add Quick Settings Display Mode Tile on Galaxy S8/S8+ (Root)

-If you have any doubt or query regarding this tutorial then, feel free to drop a comment.
+If you have any doubts or queries regarding this tutorial then, feel free to drop a comment.